dinesh-g0/usermanagement/README.md

 #### Tier-Backend
 1. In this MVP, this is the first feature of the application, authentication and partitioning the users into groups and giving them granular permissions.
 2. The backend uses django framework for starting the server and to interact with the remote Postgresql DB, and for form rendering to show the three UI pages.
-This is a very